msalemor/azure-fta/README.md

 - Service Leapds are those engineers who are responsilble for developing deep bonds with the PG teams and who can answer scalation question about the service
 - In some of our services, we are linked directly to the PGs backlog

-## Feedback, Doc Contributions and Reference Architectures
+## Feedback, Docs Contributions and Reference Architectures

 - In addition to helping customers plan, build and deploy workloads to the cloud we also are tasked with submitting product feedback
 - As part of product feedback process, we also contribute towards enhancing existing docs, creating new docs, and developing reference architecutres

+## AppDev Services - Sample Scenarios and User Stories

 ## Service Previews - October 2021